francocm/uk-covid-plots/README.md

 The Grafana dashboard is accessible without authentication, and is readonly.

+The way the UK Government Coronavirus Data APIs work, is that they return the full dataset since the beginning of the pandemic.
+This means that running this application the first time would populate it automatically with the full data-set.

 The following containers are started up when using `docker-compose up -d`:

 | Name | Image | Depends on | Custom build | Purpose |